AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getEigenValueIds()
    :module: RoadRunner

-   returns a list of selection symbols for the eigenvalues of the floating species.
+   Returns a list of selection symbols for the eigenvalues of the floating species.
 The eigen value selection symbol is ``eigen(XX)``, where ``XX`` is the floating species name.